Jamie Dimon says he could beat Trump in an election, then retreats

 Earlier Wednesday, Dimon said he could take on the president and win.
 But he appeared to suggest he wouldn't survive the Democratic primaries.

-"I think I could beat Trump," Dimon said at an event in New York Wednesday, according to a transcript posted by CNBC.
-"I can't beat the liberal side of the Democratic party."
+"I think I could beat Trump," Dimon said at an event in New York on Wednesday, according to a transcript posted by CNBC.
+"I can't beat the liberal side of the Democratic Party."

 He added: "I'm as tough as he is, I'm smarter than he is.
 I would be fine.
 He could punch me all he wants, it wouldn't work with me.
 I'd fight right back."